nest-desktop/nest-desktop/docs/user/usage-external/usage-with-insite.rst

 |br|

-.. _usage-with-insite_script-code-for-simulation-with-insite:
+.. _usage-with-insite-script-code-for-simulation-with-insite:

 Script code for simulation with Insite
 --------------------------------------

 The Insite module has to be loaded in the NEST kernel.
-Preferentially load the Insite module directly after importing NEST:
+Preferentially load the :bdg:`Insite module` directly after importing NEST:

 .. code-block:: python

    nest.Install('insitemodule')

-Next, the parameter ``record_to`` of any recording device (e.g. spike recorder, multimeter or voltmeter) has to been modified:
+Next, the parameter :bdg:`record_to` of any recording device (e.g. :bdg:`spike recorder`, :bdg:`multimeter` or :bdg:`voltmeter`) has to been modified:

 .. code-block:: python